b11876/Security-and-Privacy-Understanding-Practices-and-Challenges-of-Independent-AI-Agent-Developers/README.md

 The interview script contains an interview outline for discussions with individual AI Agent developers, primarily covering four sections: General Understanding, Development Practices and Tools, Probe/Security Scenarios, and Expectations.

-The table includes themes for three RQ research questions, along with their subthemes and descriptions.
+The codebook for the data analysis includes themes for three RQ research questions, along with their subthemes and descriptions.